symil/lava/README.md

 ## Additional usage information

+### Module partitionning

+Data-structures are separated in multiple modules, according to their extension (KHR, EXT, etc).
+Data-structures that have no extension are in the `lava::vk` module.

+Constants (e.g validation layer names) are located in the `lava::constants` module.

+Lava re-exports all the members of `lava::vk`, `lava::constants`, `lava::ext` and `lava::khr` (`use lava::*` makes all data-structures contained in these modules available without needing to prefix them).
+This choice was made because Vulkan is a very verbose API, so prefixing everything with a module becomes very tedious very quickly.
+To avoid conflicts with external data-structures, data-structures are prefixed with `Vk` instead.

 ### Bit flags

 Bit flags are represented as structures instead of integers.
 Moreover all bit flags structures have static `none()` and `all()` functions.
 The typical way of creating a bit flags structure is as following: